ernestoperzz/VGA-Project-SOC/index.md

 The template verilog files provided by Michelle define the basics in VGA design where we can generate 3 RGB signals(red, gree, blue) using VGA timers.
 I personally found them handy and gave me a better understanding on
 VGA design code before adapting the given one.

 The ColourStripes example was basically different assigned RGB values that were continuosly displayed on an horizontal pixel position.
-Then, the ColourCycle template switches between different RGB values where each of them was displayed as a backgound (one by one).
+Then, the ColourCycle template switches between different RGB values where each of them was displayed as a background (one by one).
 ### **Simulation**
 Simulation is a technique for applying different inputs to the design at different times to check if the RTL code behaves in an intended way by running a testbench that drives a clock that it is generated on the testbench.
 It also allows throwing design and testbench signals into a waveform that can be graphically represented to analyze and debug the RTL design if it works.
 ### **Synthesis**